AdriaPadilla/Twitter-API-V2-full-archive-Search-academics/README.md

 ## API RATE LIMITS
 Twitter API V2, and more precisely, Twitter Full-archive search for Academic Research, have a rate limit of 300 request in a 15 min window.
 Please, don't change sleep times between queries.

+# NETWORK ANALYSIS (Added on 27/05/2021)
+* Created a new module (network.py) to create graph files for network analysis
+  - user/hashtag network
+  - co-hashtag network
+  - co-anotation network, composed by "edges table" + "nodes table" <- you will need to import and merge using Gephi.